Home Heart and Health Care

 Starting a relationship with Home Heart and Health Care involves meeting with a coordinator and sorting out paperwork around a number of issues.
 However, once this is done everything is easy peasy.
 They do the staff management and you just need to tell them what time you need support workers for.

 Another great thing is you get to give a preference on which staff you prefer.
-Because the support is provided in your own house, you are not tied down by any legislation or rules.
+Support is provided in your home.
 If you don’t feel comfortable with someone, just tell Home Heart and Health Care and they will find someone who is more compatible.
 The was awesome, because I couldn’t stand the thought of some conservative or right-wing nut job putting me to bed 🙂

 I recommend Home Heart and Health Care.
 Nadine and other HHHC support staff have a client focus that puts your needs first.